VRLabs/Toony-Standard-Rebuild/.docs/guides/Quickstart.md

 After the banner you can see a line showing the selected modular shader, the language selection, and a gear icon that let's you go to the options for the shader, we'll check this one later on.

 > [!NOTE]
-> There are 2 reasons to why the modular shader used is selected:
+> There are 2 reasons to why the modular shader used is showed:
 > - A modular shader can contain multiple generated shaders
 > - The inspector can handle different shaders